circumspect/White-Rabbit/CONTRIBUTING.md

 ## Changes to Localization

-When adding or updating a localization file, use the appropriate Discord server template to create a new server, then run the bot using the matching language key.
-Test the bot as described above, then submit the pull request.
+To test changes to localization files, use the appropriate Discord server template to create a new server, then run the bot using the matching language key.

-If adding a new localization file, please add the English names for commands as an alias when changing the command names, as this both makes testing the bot easier and allows users to follow the documentation (which is currently all written in English) even when running the bot in another language.
+If adding a new localization file, please add the English names for commands as an alias when changing the command names, as this both makes testing the bot easier and allows users to follow the commands as written in the documentation (which is currently all written in English) even when running the bot in another language.
+If possible, also create a Discord server template and include the link in the json file, along with adding it to the list in `docs/source/user-guide/localizations.csv`.